l-m-mortal/test-Spring-REST-CRUD-H2/README.md

-# test-SpringBoot-1
+# test-SpringBoot-H2-1
-This code has been written for training purpose.
+This code has been written in order to train SpringBoot and H2 data base interraction.

 This is small and simple implementation of Rest API with H2 db.